 Teak decks should be cleaned safely and proactively.
-Using DiTEC Marine DC-100 Teak Clean, a deck crew can maintain the cosmetic appearance of the teak regularly, without causing corrosive damage to the wood and the surrounding paint and metal surfaces.
+Using DiTEC Marine Teak Clean, a deck crew can maintain the cosmetic appearance of the teak regularly, without causing corrosive damage to the wood and the surrounding paint and metal surfaces.
 DC-100 is a MARPOL Annex V compliant, salt-based organic acid replacement that does not have the same corrosive quality as phosphoric or hydrochloric acid.

 How is this possible?

 With acid replacement (AR) technology, the free protons that exist in phosphoric and hydrochloric acid do not exist.
 Free protons cause acids to react violently in the presence of oxygen and organic materials and metals and release their energy as heat and corrosion.
 With AR technology, DC-100 still is, highly acidic, but it lacks the negative corrosive quality of a traditional acid.
 This makes DC-100 three times stronger than phosphoric or hydrochloric acid when used as a cleaner.

 Further, this change in chemistry allows for the successful introduction of metal corrosion inhibitors, surfactant/detergent, algaecide, and mildewstat to the DC-100 product.
 These additives enhance the cleaning process, removing dirt, oily contaminants, and oxidation AND THEY ELIMINATE the need for the strong hydroxide Part 1 of the traditional 2-Part cleaning process!